levipereira/yolov9-qat/README.md

-# YOLOv9 QAT
+# YOLOv9 QAT for NVIDA TensorRT

 This repository contains an implementation of YOLOv9 with Quantization-Aware Training (QAT), specifically designed for deployment on platforms utilizing TensorRT for hardware-accelerated inference. <br>
-This implementation aims to provide an efficient, low-latency version of YOLOv9 for real-time detection applications.
+This implementation aims to provide an efficient, low-latency version of YOLOv9 for real-time detection applications.<br>
 If you do not intend to deploy your model using TensorRT, it is recommended not to proceed with this implementation.

 - The files in this repository represent a patch that adds QAT functionality to the original [YOLOv9 repository](https://github.com/WongKinYiu/yolov9/).